LSSTDESC/desc-continuous-integration/docs/desc/ci/ci_at_nersc.rst

    repository.

-This means there is a bit of manual setup required in order to perform CI at *NERSC* when starting from a *GitHub* repository, however once setup, the process is fully automated.
+This means there is a bit of manual setup required in order to perform CI at *NERSC* when starting from a *GitHub* repository, however once set up, the process is fully automated.

 .. figure:: ../../images/workflow_diagram.png